Agustol/RainbowLorikeet/README.md

 Multiallelic SNPs are intentionally retained at this stage.

-The merged VCF produced here is used exclusively for:
+The merged VCF is used exclusively to:
-- Defining genomic windows
+- Define genomic windows
-- Estimating SNP density
+- Estimate SNP density

+SNPs are treated as **positional markers**, not as genotypes for phylogenetic or population-genetic inference.
+Multiallelic filtering can be applied later without affecting window definitions.

 ### Workflow diagram

 ![SNP merging and window-based density workflow](merge_snps_missingness_density_workflow.png)

-SNPs are treated as **positional markers**, not as genotypes for phylogenetic or population-genetic inference.
-Multiallelic filtering can be applied later, during FASTA extraction, MSA generation, or tree inference, without affecting window definitions.

 ---
-## Window-based FASTA Extraction and Alignment Assembly

-After genomic windows have been defined from the merged SNP VCF (either using fixed-size windows or fixed-SNP windows), these windows are applied uniformly across all samples to generate window-specific FASTA sequences and multi-sample alignments.

-This stage links SNP-based window definition to downstream sequence-based analyses such as multiple sequence alignment (MSA) and phylogenetic inference.

----

-### Input dependencies

-This step assumes the following inputs have already been generated:
-## Window Definition from Merged SNPs and FASTA Extraction
+## SNP-based Window Definition and FASTA Extraction

-This step links SNP-based window definition to sequence-based analyses by constructing reference-coordinate BED windows from the merged SNP VCF and extracting the corresponding sequences from per-sample FASTA files.
+This step converts SNP-defined windows into reference-coordinate BED files and extracts the corresponding sequences from per-sample FASTA files.

 ### Script

 - `03.GetAlign_make_bed_windows_and_fastas.sbatch`

-1. **Window definitions (BED format)**
-   Derived from the merged SNP VCF, using either:
-   - Fixed physical windows (e.g. 10 kb), or
-   - Fixed SNP-count windows (e.g. 50 SNPs per window)

-2. **Per-sample FASTA files**
-   Sample-specific FASTA sequences generated in earlier steps.

-All window definitions are reference-based and shared across samples.

 ---

-### Script: window-based alignment construction

-- 04. windows_to_alignments.sbatch`

-This script constructs window-specific multi-sample FASTA alignments from per-sample windowed FASTA files.
+### Inputs

+This step requires:

+1. A **merged multi-sample SNP VCF**
+2. A **reference genome FASTA**
+3. **Per-sample FASTA files**

+The reference FASTA is used to validate chromosome boundaries and ensure that all window coordinates are consistent with the reference genome.

 ---

-### Processing logic
+### Processing overview

-1. **Per-sample window extraction**
-   For each sample, window coordinates are used to extract sequence fragments corresponding to each genomic window.
-Window identifiers are parsed from FASTA headers and preserved.

-2. **Temporary per-sample storage**
-   Extracted window sequences are written to per-sample temporary directories, ensuring that each window and sample combination is tracked explicitly.

-3. **Window-wise merging across samples**
-   For each genomic window, sequences from all samples are concatenated into a single FASTA file, producing one alignment-ready FASTA per window.

-4. **Coordinate-consistent naming**
-   Output files are named using window indices and reference coordinates, ensuring traceability back to the reference genome.
+1. Define genomic windows based on a fixed number of consecutive SNPs (e.g. 50 SNPs per window), resetting at chromosome boundaries
+2. Validate window coordinates against reference chromosome lengths
+3. Generate a BED file describing all SNP-based windows
+4. Apply the BED windows uniformly to each per-sample FASTA file

+This produces per-sample FASTA files in which each sequence corresponds to a single SNP-defined genomic window expressed in reference coordinates.

 ---
-## Window-based FASTA Extraction and Alignment Assembly

-After genomic windows have been defined from the merged SNP VCF (either using fixed-size windows or fixed-SNP windows), these windows are applied uniformly across all samples to generate window-specific FASTA sequences and multi-sample alignments.

-This stage links SNP-based window definition to downstream sequence-based analyses such as multiple sequence alignment (MSA) and phylogenetic inference.
+### Conceptual note

+Although window boundaries are derived from SNP positions in the merged VCF, all windows are expressed in reference genome coordinates.
+This ensures that:

+- Window definitions are independent of sample-specific FASTA content
+- FASTA extraction is purely coordinate-based
+- No circularity is introduced between SNP selection and sequence analysis

 ---

+## Window-based Alignment Assembly

+After window-specific FASTA files have been generated for each sample, sequences are combined across samples to produce one FASTA file per genomic window.

-### Input dependencies
+### Script

-This step assumes the following inputs have already been generated:

-1. **Window definitions (BED format)**
-   Derived from the merged SNP VCF, using either:
-   - Fixed physical windows (e.g. 10 kb), or
-   - Fixed SNP-count windows (e.g. 50 SNPs per window)

-2. **Per-sample FASTA files**
-   Sample-specific FASTA sequences generated in earlier steps.

-All window definitions are reference-based and shared across samples.
+- `04.windows_to_alignments.sbatch`

 ---

-### Script: window-based alignment construction

-- `windows_to_alignments.sbatch`

-This script constructs window-specific multi-sample FASTA alignments from per-sample windowed FASTA files.

----

 ### Processing logic

-1. **Per-sample window extraction**
-   For each sample, window coordinates are used to extract sequence fragments corresponding to each genomic window.
-Window identifiers are parsed from FASTA headers and preserved.
+1. Extract window-specific sequences for each sample

-2. **Temporary per-sample storage**
+2. Store sequences temporarily on a per-sample basis
-   Extracted window sequences are written to per-sample temporary directories, ensuring that each window and sample combination is tracked explicitly.

-3. **Window-wise merging across samples**
-   For each genomic window, sequences from all samples are concatenated into a single FASTA file, producing one alignment-ready FASTA per window.

-4. **Coordinate-consistent naming**
-   Output files are named using window indices and reference coordinates, ensuring traceability back to the reference genome.
+3. Merge sequences across samples for each genomic window
+4. Generate one FASTA file per window containing all samples

 ---

-### Outputs
-Pseudo MSA

 ### Outputs